 Three other ingredients which I love in Buddha bowls: avocado, fresh herbs and something crunchy.
 These sunflower seeds are dry roasted and mixed with nutritional yeast and salt.
 Sometimes I blend this mix to get a yummy version of vegan parmesan, but it works just as well without blending (more crunchy this way).

-Build-your-own buddha bowls are the perfect family meals and as I mentioned in my quinoa and pasta salad post we’re going to have them more often from now on.
-Even though my kids don’t like everything I make, they will taste a little bit of everything, and that’s the most important thing: to familiarize children early on with different flavors and textures.
+Build-your-own buddha bowls are the perfect family meals and as I mentioned in my quinoa and pasta salad post Even though my kids don’t like everything I make, they will taste a little bit of everything, and that’s the most important thing: to familiarize children early on with different flavors and textures.

 All our bowls looked very different but we all had a good nutritious meal.
 Except my 2 year old who tasted a piece of sweet potato, said she doesn’t like it and threw it on the floor.
 The same happened with broccolini.
 She ate some millet with tomatoes (she is the biggest fan of tomatoes).

-So the platter in the photos is mine.
+So this sweet potato fries and broccolini Buddha bowl in the photos is mine.
 I ate all this and much more millet and broccolini and was happily full afterwards.
 I love plant-based meals because they make me feel full in a very light way.
 I’m also loving eating more millet and quinoa now instead of pasta or rice.
 There’s absolutely nothing wrong with pasta (It is still my favorite!), but I’ve been a very lazy cook for the past three months (or perhaps 12 months…) and we’ve had pasta many days a week.
 Even a huge pasta fan can get bored some times 🙂

 Sweet potato fries and broccolini buddha bowl